 5. Keep an extra clean office.

 Make common items like hand sanitizer, tissues, spray disinfectant, and soap/paper towels available to all of your employees.
-You can also encourage all employees to use common hygiene best practices like sneezing into their arm, covering their mouth when they cough or sneeze, and promptly disposing of used tissues or Kleenex.
+You can also encourage all employees to use common hygiene best practices like sneezing into their arm.
+Encourage them to cover their mouths when they cough or sneeze, and promptly dispose of used tissues or Kleenex.
 You may also want to consider scheduling an added shift for whoever is responsible for cleaning your office and office space.

 6. Communicate, communicate, communicate.

 Don’t wait until it’s become an issue at your company to tell employees about the resources available to them.
-We recommend sending an email sooner rather than later with information about the company’s remote work and sick policies, as well as the company’s plan for if COVID-19 becomes an issue in your local community.
+We recommend sending an email sooner rather than later.
+It should contaion information about the company’s remote work and sick policies.
+Include also the company’s plan for if COVID-19 becomes an issue in your local community.
 Lastly, if you need to relay COVID-19 information to your employees, make sure that you only use official information disseminated by the U.S. Centers for Disease Control and Prevention (CDC) or your state’s health agency.
 Informed employees make better decisions!

-By taking each of these steps, you’ll not only be following common best practices, but you will be showing your employees that you are concerned about their health and wellbeing.
+By taking each of these steps, you’ll not only be following common HR planning best practices, but you will be showing your employees that you are concerned about their health and wellbeing.

 Disclaimer: Suitless does not provide medical or legal advice.
 The information in this post is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.